drduh/macOS-Security-and-Privacy-Guide/README.md

 *Using a [Dediprog SF600](http://www.dediprog.com/pd/spi-flash-solution/sf600) to dump and flash a 2013 MacBook SPI Flash chip to remove a firmware password, sans Apple*

-See [HT204455](https://support.apple.com/en-au/HT204455), [LongSoft/UEFITool](https://github.com/LongSoft/UEFITool) and [chipsec/chipsec](https://github.com/chipsec/chipsec) for more information.
+Newer Mac models (Mac Pro, iMac Pro, Macbook with TouchBar) with [Apple T2](https://en.wikipedia.org/wiki/Apple-designed_processors#Apple_T2) chips, which provide a secure enclave for encrypted keys, lessen the risk of EFI firmware attacks.
+See [this blog post](http://michaellynn.github.io/2018/07/27/booting-secure/) for more information.

-Newer Mac models now contain a T2 chip (Mac Pro, iMac Pro, Macbook with TouchBar, ...) that verifies the firmware that is being loaded, which alleviates EFI firmware attacks altogether if enabled.
-Read [this blog post](http://michaellynn.github.io/2018/07/27/booting-secure/) for more information.
+See [LongSoft/UEFITool](https://github.com/LongSoft/UEFITool), [chipsec/chipsec](https://github.com/chipsec/chipsec) and discussion in [issue #213](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/213) for more information.

 ## Firewall

 There are several types of firewalls available for macOS which should be enabled.

-#### Application layer firewall
+### Application layer firewall

 Built-in, basic firewall which blocks **incoming** connections only.
 This firewall does not have the ability to monitor, nor block **outgoing** connections.